cubicap/Jaculus-machine/docs/reference/event-loop.md

 Although JavaScript programs are event-driven, the code is executed in a single thread.
 This is achieved by using an event loop, where asynchronous events are queued and executed in the order they are received.

 The default implementation of an event loop is provided by `EventLoopFeature`.
-It is a *Feature* that can be added to a *Machine* to provide an event loop and requires a *Feature* that provides an event queue.
+It is an MFeature that can be added to a Machine to provide an event loop and requires an MFeature that provides an event queue.
 The default event queue implementation is provided by `EventQueueFeature`.
 To allow running code on an event loop tick, a virtual method `EventLoopFeature::onEventLoop` can be used.
-To define the top of the *Machine* stack, the `EventLoopTerminal` class must be used as the topmost *Feature*.
+To define the top of the Machine stack, the `EventLoopTerminal` class must be used as the topmost MFeature.

 ## Usage

-To use the event loop, the respective *Feature* must be added to the *Machine*.
+To use the event loop, the MFeature must be added to the Machine.
 To start the event loop, use the `EventLoopFeature::run` method.

 ```cpp
 #include <jac/machine.h>